The Education Gap (or Achievement Gap or Opportunity Gap) and Models of Effective School Reform

 Educating Young Minds -- an exciting program in Los Angeles.
 "Educating Young Minds is a non-profit learning center that has been helping inner-city school children, ages 5-18, excel at school and at life since 1987.
 With “home-study” instruction during the day, after-school tutoring, and basic skills and standardized test preparation classes on Saturdays, Educating Young Minds is a vigorous program that serves students who are considered under-represented or at high risk in our society.
 Educating Young Minds also supports the progressive student who desires advanced academic support."

-The SEED School -- an interesting charter public school idea in Washington, DC, that involves students living at the school during the week.
+The SEED Foundation -- an interesting charter public school idea in Washington, DC, that involves students living at the school during the week.
 In both 2004 and 2005 100% of SEED School graduates went to college.